Pupil premium strategy statement – Belfield Community School

 Outcomes for disadvantaged pupils

-End of KS2 results indicated that 58% of pupils achieved the expected standard in Reading, Writing and Maths compared with 70% of all pupils.
-However, the National average of all pupils was 59%, only slightly higher that Belfield disadvantaged pupils.
-The average attainment of disadvantaged pupils nationally was 44% - Belfield’s disadvantaged pupils exceeded the attainment of the national average for this group. |
+End of KS2 results indicated that 71% of pupils achieved the expected standard in Reading, Writing and Maths compared with 63% of all Belfield pupils.
+The National average of all pupils was 61%, indicating that in 2023/24 disadvantaged children at Belfield outperformed the National average attainment for all children.
+The average attainment of disadvantaged pupils nationally was 67% - Belfield’s disadvantaged pupils exceeded the attainment of the national average for this group. |

 Externally provided programmes